 The profitability risk remains critical for many banks and other supervised entities in Luxembourg as well as in Europe.
 This risk is due to a range of factors: constant pressure on net interest income, operational expenditure that is greater than the operational income, in particular, as a result of the cost of the regulations, the increase of salaries in the financial sector, as well as of the extensive investments to modernise the information systems and in digitalisation.
 Claude Marx indicates: “Too many banks and private portfolio managers in the Grand Duchy still have a volume of activity that is lower than the critical mass which would allow them to cope with these charges.
 Therefore, it is expected that small-sized entities and those which do not adapt their business models to the customers’ expectations and to the digital world will disappear.”
 The CSSF supervises the risk associated with business models in the framework of the protection of depositors and investors.

-– Risks associated with virtual currencies
+– Risks associated with climate change

 Climate change and its impact on the environment became important risk factors in the longer term, as indicated in the last edition of the Global Risks Report of the World Economic Forum.
 The Single Supervisory Mechanism of the euro area conducted two large-scale surveys in 2019, in order to gain insight on the banks’ situation with respect to the incorporation of climate-related and environmental risks in their business strategy, their risk management and their governance frameworks.
 This work will continue in 2020 with the communication of supervisory expectations.
 The Green Deal of the European Commission requires the mobilisation of both private and public investments.
 The European regulations on Disclosure, Benchmark and Taxonomy will improve the classification of sustainable investments, avoiding, thus, greenwashing which has a detrimental effect on investor confidence.
 Claude Marx underlines: “The Green Deal cannot be accomplished without responsible investment and the CSSF is ready to assist, at national and international level, in the transition towards sustainable finance”.
 The authority acts, in particular, via the Network for the Greening of the Financial System, of which it is a member.
 He continues: “an economy based on ESG (Environmental, Social and Governance) criteria will be more resilient and a sustainable economy goes hand in hand with sustainable finance.
 With almost EUR 5,OOO billion in assets under management in Luxembourg, our country can have an influential impact when most of the players incorporate sustainable investements in their business strategy and consider these investments as an opportunity rather than a last resort.”
 A substantial effort to educate consumers, investors and financial sector players is needed and it is part of the CSSF’s financial education mission.
 Moreover, the remuneration models should include a sustainability component in the objectives of managers (dirigeants) of financial sector players.